| THE

 Gordon's confidence wavered slightly, judging by the look on his face.

+Back at the car it actually worked!
+Gordon started breathing again.
 After a good meal we set out for the top of Green Lowther Hill again

 and while Gordon made a few QSOs on 70cm. the wind found its way into